-The title is a play on "Tropic Lightning", the nickname of the 25th Infantry Division which has seen action in WWII, Korea, Vietnam, Southwest Asia and Iraq (among others).
-The Division is notable for being the subject of The Thin Red Line (1998) (based on James Jones's novel) and Platoon (1986).
-Famous members include Oliver Stone (who wrote and directed "Platoon"), rapper Ice-T and Ex-Alaskan Governor Sarah Palin's eldest son.
+The title is a play on "Tropic Lightning", the nickname of the 25th Infantry Division, which has seen action in World War II, Korea, Vietnam, Southwest Asia, and Iraq (among others).
+The division was the subject of The Thin Red Line (1998) and Platoon (1986).
+Famous members include Oliver Stone, Ice-T, and Track Palin, Sarah Palin's eldest son.

-In one of the special features on the director's cut DVD, Ben Stiller said he has been developing ideas for this movie for about 8-10 years.
-One of his first ideas was that the movie was going to be about actors going to a "fake boot camp" for a couple of weeks and coming back with Post Traumatic Stress Disorder.
-When Stiller started out in Hollywood, he had a lot of colleagues going into war movies and they would attend a "fake boot camp" in order to prepare for their roles.
-He found it ridiculous and this was an early inspiration on what would become Tropic Thunder (2008).
+In one of the Special Features in the Director's Cut DVD, Ben Stiller said he had been developing ideas for this movie for about eight to ten years.
+One of his first ideas, was that the movie was going to be about actors going to a "fake boot camp" for a couple of weeks, and coming back with P.T.S.D.
+When Stiller started out in Hollywood, he had a lot of colleagues going into war movies, and they would attend a "fake boot camp" in order to prepare for their roles.
+He found it ridiculous, and this was an early inspiration on what would become Tropic Thunder (2008).

 It took fifteen takes to get Steve Coogan's nose to bleed during the video conference scene with Tom Cruise's character.
 Each actor's part was filmed separately, with Justin Theroux serving as Cruise's stand-in during Coogan's filming.

-In the "never go full retard"-scene, Kirk (Robert Downey Jr.) cites Peter Sellers performance in Being There (1979) as a good example of how to avoid missing out on an Oscar by going "full retard", as opposed to Sean Penn in I Am Sam (2001).
-In reality, Peter Sellers was only nominated for Being There, just like Sean Penn for I Am Sam.
+In the "never go full retard" scene, Kirk cites Peter Sellers performance in Being There (1979) as a good example of how to avoid missing out on an Oscar by going "full retard", as opposed to Sean Penn in I Am Sam (2001).
+In reality, Sellers was only nominated for Being There (1979), just like Penn for I Am Sam (2001).

-The four actors nominated for Best Actor in a Leading Role are Tugg Speedman, Tom Hanks, Sean Penn, Tobey Maguire, and Jon Voight.
-Tom Hanks appears to have been nominated for playing a handicapped contestant in the Special Olympics, Jon Voigt in a 19th century drama, Sean Penn as a blind man, and Tobey Maguire for the "Satan's Alley" seen at the beginning of the film.
+The five actors nominated for Best Actor in a Leading Role are Tugg Speedman, Tom Hanks, Jason Bateman, Tobey Maguire, and Jon Voight.
+Tom Hanks appears to have been nominated for playing a handicapped contestant in the Special Olympics, Jon Voight in a nineteenth century drama, Jason Bateman as a blind man, and Tobey Maguire for "Satan's Alley."

-Tug Speedman's celebration leap while holding his Oscar spoofs a similar antic by Cuba Gooding Jr. after he won for Jerry Maguire (1996).
-Tug's leap can be seen on the TV screen behind Les Grossman when Grossman is talking to his assistant and telling him a monkey could do that job.
-(Grossman is played by Tom Cruise, Gooding's Maguire co-star.)
+Tug Speedman's celebration leap while holding his Oscar spoofs a similar antic by Cuba Gooding, Jr. after he won for Jerry Maguire (1996).
+Tug's leap can be seen on the television screen behind Les Grossman, when Grossman is talking to his assistant and telling him a monkey could do that job.